 - for most employees and directors the transfer will need to be reported on the annual employment related securities (ERS) return.

 It is necessary to consider the provisions under the employment agreement and the articles.
 Claims under the employment agreement are separate to claims under the articles.
-The good and bad leaver position will differ under the employment agreement, articles and shareholders agreement and any option agreement.
+The legal position of any bad leaver dispute will need to take into account the employment agreement, articles and shareholders agreement and any option agreement.

 Can employment claims include loss of share rights due to being a bad leaver?